Legal Recording And Reporting Requirements Of Accidents

 Until 2001 all reports had to be made to the local HSE office or Local Authority.
 This can still be done, but a centralized national system is called the Incident Contact Centre (ICC), a joint venture between the HSE and local authorities.
 All reports sent locally are now passed on to the ICC.

-This means that employers no longer need to be concerned about which authority to report to, as all incidents can be reported to the ICC directly.
+This means employers no longer need to be concerned about which authority to report to, as all incidents can be reported directly to the ICC.
 Reports can be sent by telephone, fax, Internet, or post.
 If reporting by the Internet or telephone, a copy of the report is sent to the responsible person for correction, if necessary, and for their records.